Caerphilly Castle: A Wedding Venue in Caerphilly, South Wales

 Wedding Photography at Caerphilly Castle

 Happily, the presence of your wedding photographer is positively encouraged at the castle.
 The venue allows the couple and their photographer access to any of the public areas for photographs and portraits.
 With the numerous rooms and features - I love the fireplaces - there is infinite scope for the photographer to take a great set of wedding photographs.
 These compliment any natural shots taken at the ceremony and the Great Hall at the wedding breakfast.

 Two large wooden thrones are available for the couple to sit on throughout the meal - this however is optional and I have known some couples politely decline!
 As a wedding photographer though, I find the idea of photographing newly-weds on their thrones in the Great Hall of a medieval fort rather fun!

-**Please note: The Cadw website states that Caerphilly Castle will only take wedding bookings up until the end of 2019 for 'developmental reasons'.**
+**Please note: The Cadw website states that Caerphilly Castle are no longer taking bookings until further notice for 'developmental reasons'.**

 Caerphilly Castle - A Potted History: